Digitex Token Trading 14.3% Lower This Week (DGTX)

 According to CryptoCompare, “Based in Seychelles, Digitex Futures is a Commission-Free cryptocurrency Futures Trading.
 It allows its users (traders) to trade prices of cryptocurrencies (speculate) instead of effectively purchase them.
 In other words, users are able to stake a guess for the price direction (up or down) of a supported cryptocurrency, earning an income if the guess was right.
 At Digital Futures, stakes to make a guess or the income earnings for the correct speculation are paid with the DGTX token.
 The DGTX token is an Ethereum-based (ERC-20) cryptocurrency.
 It is the Digital Futures native currency and needed in all actions related to account balances as well as in trading profits and losses. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Digitex Token directly using US dollars.
-Investors seeking to trade Digitex Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+It is usually not possible to purchase alternative cryptocurrencies such as Digitex Token directly using US dollars.
+Investors seeking to acquire Digitex Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Digitex Token using one of the aforementioned exchanges.

 Receive News & Updates for Digitex Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digitex Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.